 ROLLER DOOR HEADER - The height of the door header is equivalent to the door height opening required as previously determined.
 Measure and mark the height of the header to the two sides of the door jambs already in place.
 Fit the C-Purlin Door Header between the jambs with endwall girt brackets and framing screws.
-Trim the wall sheeting already in place to suit the required opening size.
+Finish the wall sheeting around the roller door and trim.